gallandarakhneorg/autolatex/README.txt

         --include permits to exclude a translator.

     --imgdirectory=directory
-        Force AutoLaTeX to restrict te auto-generation of the pictures which are located in the given directory (or in one of its children).
+        Specify a directy inside which AutoLaTeX will find the pictures which must be processed by the translators.
+Each time this option is put on the command line, a directory is added inside the list of the directories to explore.

     --include=name
         Force AutoLaTeX to load the translator called name.
 See bellow for